-At 19 years old he enlisted 'For the duration' into the R.N.A.S. in May 1917 as an aircraft mechanic.
+He was employed as a motor mechanic when, at 19 years old he enlisted 'For 3 years or the duration' into the R.N.A.S. in May 1917 as an aircraft mechanic.
 Based aboard HMS 'Pegasus' Transferring to the RAF in April 1918 when the RNAS and RFC amalgamated into the RAF.